awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 An AWS IoT Greengrass group can contain two types of device:

-AWS IoT Greengrass core
+Greengrass core
-A core is an AWS IoT device that runs the AWS IoT Greengrass Core software, which enables it to communicate directly with the AWS IoT and AWS IoT Greengrass cloud services\.
-A core has its own certificate used for authenticating with AWS IoT\.
-It has a device shadow and exists in the AWS IoT device registry\.
-AWS IoT Greengrass cores run a local Lambda runtime, a deployment agent, and an IP address tracker that sends IP address information to the AWS IoT Greengrass cloud service to allow Greengrass devices to automatically discover their group and core connection information\.
+A Greengrass core is a device that runs the AWS IoT Greengrass Core software, which allows it to communicate directly with AWS IoT Core and the AWS IoT Greengrass service\.
+A core has its own device certificate used for authenticating with AWS IoT Core\.
+It has a device shadow and an entry in the AWS IoT Core registry\.
+Greengrass cores run a local Lambda runtime, deployment agent, and IP address tracker that sends IP address information to the AWS IoT Greengrass service to allow Greengrass devices to automatically discover their group and core connection information\.
 For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.
 A Greengrass group must contain exactly one core\.

-AWS IoT device connected to a Greengrass core  <a name="greengrass-devices"></a>
+Device connected to a Greengrass core  <a name="greengrass-devices"></a>
-Connected devices \(also called *Greengrass devices*\) can connect to a core in the same Greengrass group\.
-Greengrass devices run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get the connection information for the core\.
-Devices have their own certificate for authentication, device shadow, and entry in the AWS IoT device registry\.
+Connected devices \(also called *Greengrass devices*\) also have their own device certificate for AWS IoT Core authentication, a device shadow, and an entry in the AWS IoT Core registry\. <a name="gg-device-discovery"></a>Greengrass devices can run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [ AWS IoT Greengrass Discovery API](gg-discover-api.md) to get discovery information used to connect and authenticate with the core in the same Greengrass group\.
 To learn how to use the AWS IoT console to create and configure a device for AWS IoT Greengrass, see [Module 4: Interacting with Devices in an AWS IoT Greengrass Group](module4.md)\.
 Or, for examples that show you how to use the AWS CLI to create and configure a device for AWS IoT Greengrass, see [create\-device\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-device-definition.html) in the *AWS CLI Command Reference*\.
-In a Greengrass group, you can create subscriptions that allow devices to communicate over MQTT with Lambda functions, connectors, and other devices in the group, and with AWS IoT or the local shadow service\.
+In a Greengrass group, you can create subscriptions that allow devices to communicate over MQTT with Lambda functions, connectors, and other devices in the group, and with AWS IoT Core or the local shadow service\.
 MQTT messages are routed through the core\.
 If the core device loses connectivity to the cloud, devices can continue to communicate over the local network\.
 Devices can vary in size, from smaller microcontroller\-based devices to large appliances\.
 Currently, a Greengrass group can contain up to 200 devices\.
 A device can be a member of up to 10 groups\.
 <a name="sitewise-connector-opcua-support"></a>OPC\-UA is an information exchange standard for industrial communication\.
 To implement support for OPC\-UA on the Greengrass core, you can use the [IoT SiteWise connector](iot-sitewise-connector.md)\.
 The connector sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.

 The following table shows how these device types are related\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/devices.png)

-The AWS IoT Greengrass core device stores certificates in two locations:
+The AWS IoT Greengrass core device stores certificates in two locations:<a name="ggc-certificate-locations"></a>
-+ Core device certificate in /greengrass/certs \- The core device certificate is named `hash.cert.pem` \(for example, `86c84488a5.cert.pem`\)\.
-This certificate is used to authenticate the core when connecting to the AWS IoT and AWS IoT Greengrass services\.
++ Core device certificate in `/greengrass-root/certs`\.
+Typically, the core device certificate is named `hash.cert.pem` \(for example, `86c84488a5.cert.pem`\)\.
+This certificate is used by the AWS IoT client for mutual authentication when the core connects to the AWS IoT Core and AWS IoT Greengrass services\.
-+ MQTT core server certificate in /*greengrass\-root*/ggc/var/state/server \- The MQTT core server certificate is named `server.crt`\.
-This certificate is used for mutual authentication between the local MQTT service \(that's on the Greengrass core\) and Greengrass devices before messages are exchanged\.
++ MQTT server certificate in `/greengrass-root/ggc/var/state/server`\.
+The MQTT server certificate is named `server.crt`\.
+This certificate is used for mutual authentication between the local MQTT server \(on the Greengrass core\) and Greengrass devices\.
+**Note**
+*greengrass\-root* represents the path where the AWS IoT Greengrass Core software is installed on your device\.
+Typically, this is the `/greengrass` directory\.

 ## SDKs<a name="gg-sdks"></a>